lee-lindley/app_html_table_pkg/README.md

 # Use Case

 Our use case is to present HTML Table markup from an Oracle query while right aligning numeric data in the cells.
 This is not a full HTML document, but a section that you can include in a larger HTML body.
+For example:

+    SELECT app_html_table_pkg.get_clob(q'!SELECT * FROM hr.departments!')
+    FROM dual;

+The resulting text is enclosed with a \<div\> tag and can be added to an HTML email or otherwise included in an HTML document.

+While here, it turned out to be not so difficult to provide a way for you to insert your own style choices for the table via CSS.
+You do not need to be a CSS guru to do it.
+The pattern from the examples will be enough for most.

-The common method for generating HTML markup tables from SQL queries in Oracle is to use DBMS_XMLGEN and XSLT style sheet conversion via XMLType.
+The common method for generating HTML markup tables from SQL queries in Oracle is to use DBMS_XMLGEN and XSLT conversions via XMLType.
 A search of the web will turn up multiple demonstrations of the technique.
-It works reasonably well, but there are some gotchas like column headers with spaces get munged to _x0020_ and all data is left justified in the cells.
+It works reasonably well, but there are some gotchas like column headers with spaces get munged to \_x0020\_ and all data is left justified in the cells.

 A big drawback is that we often want to right justify numeric data.
 In plain text output we can use LPAD(TO_CHAR...